What is SOC 2?

 What is a SOC 2 Audit?

-Controls and reports are unique to every organization.
+Controls and attestation reports are unique to every organization.

 Each company designs its own controls to comply with its Trust Services Criteria.